higorgb18/higorgb18/README.md

 ---

-## I'm a Computer Engineering Student
+## I'm a Computer Engineering Student from Brazil

 - 👨‍💻 I’m currently working on web development technologies in a junior company of my college like JavaScript, HTML, CSS, React.
 - 📚 I’m currently learning about Frontend technologies and UX/UI design.